WZoe/Catendar/README.md

 - User can share their events with other users, who will then get a duplicate event.

-- User can create groups and group events that display on multiple users' calendars.
+- User can create groups.
+Event created as group events will display on all members' calendars and members can cooperate on group events.